essidsolutions/essidsolutions/README.md

 ## Open to

-Senior individual contributor and technical lead roles in **lakehouse / data platform engineering** — remote-first EU or relocation to Netherlands, Nordics, or Germany.
+Senior individual contributor and technical lead roles in **lakehouse / data platform engineering**

 ---